Yuki Takita: Playing career

 Takita was born in Saitama on May 16, 1967.
 After graduating from Tokai University, he joined his local club NTT Kanto in 1990.
 He played many matches as goalkeeper from first season.
-In 1992, he moved to Urawa Reds.
+In 1992, he moved to Urawa Red Diamonds.
 He battles with Hisashi Tsuchida for the position for a long time.
 He could hardly play in the match until 1995.
-In 1996, he played full time in all matches because Tsuchida got hurt.
+In 1996, he played full time in all matches because Tsuchida had been hurt.
 He also scored a goal against Yokohama Flügels with a penalty shot on November 9, 1996.
 He became the first J1 League goalkeeper to score in the league.
 From 1997, he played many matches and became a regular goalkeeper from 1999.
 He retired with rival Tsuchida end of 2000 season.